rsonger/software-engineering-lab/_posts/2023-04-19-drawing-shapes.md

 The result of filling a shape with triangle draw modes will interpolate the colors between vertices, effectively creating a gradient effect.
 Now if we want all the points and the shape to be filled with the same color, we just need to change all the vertices of our `color_data` variable to store the same values.

-Next time, we create a new class that makes it easy to create solid color shapes.
-This same class will also allow us to create animations and interactivity easily as well.
+Next time, we will create a new class that we can use to easily create solid color shapes.
+The same class will also allow us to create animations and interactivity easily as well.
 Look forward to it!